mongodb/docs/source/includes/facts/fact-must-migrate-specified-appdb.rst

-Before upgrading your |k8s-op| to v1.11.0 or later, :ref:`Migrate the Application Database <migrate-to-ent-appdb-version>` of any deployed ``MongoDBOpsManager`` custom resources to one of the supported enterprise MongoDB editions.
+Before upgrading your |k8s-op| to v1.11.0 or later, migrate the Application Database of any deployed ``MongoDBOpsManager`` custom resources to one of the supported enterprise MongoDB editions.
 You specify the MongoDB version for the :opsmgr:`Application Database
-</core/system-overview/#application-database>` in the
+</core/system-overview/#application-database>` in the required
 :opsmgrkube:`spec.applicationDatabase.version` setting.
-The :opsmgrkube:`spec.applicationDatabase.version` setting
-is a required field.
 For the list of supported MongoDB versions, see the :qr-mdb:`container registry </mongodb-enterprise-appdb-database?tab=tags>`.

 You must migrate the Application Database to the latest available